-A GREEN NEW DEAL
+A GREEN NEW DEAL FOR PUBLIC HOUSING

 We need a Green New Deal for Public Housing.
 We need a massive federal investment that would finally provide American public housing communities with healthy, comfortable, energy-efficient homes—fighting racism, unemployment, the housing crisis, and the climate emergency at the same time and in the same places, and building out badly needed green community infrastructure.
 Yes, this will be expensive.
 It will also meet all the key conditions of President Biden’s Build Back Better Vision, while providing a slew of health, social, economic, and climate improvements.